keerthik/keerthik.github.io/content/essays/1406_toys/index.md

 So if you’re building a human-facing product, whether it’s physical, software, or even food, think about whether it has a good toy at its core.
 This will increase the chances of making your product that much more timeless and “sticky” (in the good way) for its users, because well, who doesn't want a fun thing.

 - - -
-See my last game design post “Make It Fun to Face Too”.
+See my last game design post [“Make It Fun to Face Too”](../1403_antifun/).
-Also check out {{ site.ds }}, the board game mentioned in the article.
+Also check out [Dicestorm](dicestormgame.com), the board game mentioned in the article.